maxio-yu/LearnGIT/README.md

 >11.
 Realize that this is a cycle that many more users will struggle through unless a proper fix shows up
 >12.
 Write this comment in hopes the issue might be reopened

+## Git log/reset/reflog

+- Git log show commit history which before the HEAD
+- Git reset change the HEAD (a pointer)
+- Git reflog checks all command you entered.